 About Me

-I’m drawn especially to what has been called “highly notated” music (for instance, the music of Milton Babbitt), as well as underrepresented repertoires demanding unconventional approaches to textual interpretation.
-I maintain an interest in new music as well, often playing music by living composers, and taking special joy in collaborating with friends.
-My work with notation also includes transcription and critical edition that may facilitate performances and analysis anew.
+The repertoire I study and perform often demands unconventional approaches to interpretation.
+This includes plenty of new music by living composers; I especially enjoy collaborating with friends.
+My work with notation also comprises transcription and critical edition to facilitate performances and analysis anew.
 Some of my editorial work has appeared in publication, and indeed brought forth new performances.

-Outside of music, my pastimes include practicing American Sign Language, foraging, and fermenting.
-I’m also a proud, doting cat parent.
+My pastimes include learning new languages, foraging, and exploring my surroundings.
+I’m also a doting cat parent.

 A “professional” bio is available here, as is a CV.